 In the final stage, thyroid hormone receptors (THR) are normally bound to DNA in the nucleus of the cell the absence of thyroid hormone.
 The binding of the receptor to DNA is dependent upon the essential trace element, zinc.
 When there is no hormone present, the receptor blocks the DNA from activity (inhibits DNA transcription).
 When a molecule of T3 attaches to the receptor, it is activated, leading to DNA being transcribed into RNA.
 RNA is then translated into protein.
 Thyroid stimulates the production of many different proteins that act to increase metabolic rate, increase fat and carbohydrate metabolism, increase oxidative metabolism of fats, increase insulin-dependent entry of glucose into cells, are necessary for normal growth and development, increases heart rate and contraction, causes vasodilation, affects mental state and fertility.

 Now you certainly know more than your doctor about thyroid physiology!
 The next thing you need to know, so you can be better prepared to do battle with him/her is to learn why relying on the TSH test alone to completely assess thyroid function is a very bad idea!
-Our blog “The Problem With TSH” explains this.
+Our blog “The Trouble With TSH” explains this.